 Take a trip across the water from Darwin to find a unique haven.
 With a thriving Aboriginal arts culture, fishing lodges, coastal landscapes with breathtaking sunsets, the Tiwi Islands promises to be a destination like no other.

 The Tiwi Islands comprise of two main islands – Bathurst and Melville, which are 80 kilometres north of Darwin.
-Most of the residents are of Aboriginal descent and you can meet some of them on a range of cultural and wildlife tours.
+Most of the residents are of Aboriginal descent and you’ll meet some of them on cultural and wildlife tours.

 The people on Tiwi Islands are famous for their traditional lifestyle, stunning artworks, vibrant fabrics and textiles, plus an exuberant passion for football.
-Take a day tour from Darwin to the Tiwi Islands to find out why it is nicknamed the ‘Island of Smiles’.
+Take a day tour from Darwin to the Tiwi Islands to find out why it’s nicknamed the ‘Island of Smiles’.

 Annual football and art sale

-Sales begins at 9am on Sunday and conclude around 1pm when the Football starts.
+Sales begin at 9am on Sunday and conclude around 1pm when the football starts.

 This is a day you won’t forget and your cheeks will be hurting from so much smiling.